 Copy editing looks at the style of content.
 It involves correcting spelling, grammar and punctuation, verifying facts, ensuring consistency, clarifying meaning and improving readability.
 Read our Plain English guide for government communicators to learn more about readability.

 Proofreading is the final step of the editing process.
 At this stage, you should identify any spelling, grammar, punctuation, style and formatting errors and ensure all changes from other steps have been included.
-Make sure no errors have slipped through during the editing process.
+Read to make sure the content flows well, each section and paragraph makes sense and adds value to the report.
+Make sure no text errors have slipped through during the editing process.

 Before starting, your designer will need to know the structure of the document and the design layout.
 Consider the points below when thinking about the design of your annual report.